 We strive to: “Enrich our learning community, develop our students’ ability to save lives, and develop their abilities to keep communities living.”

-The Office of Special Programs offers these main programs and initiatives specifically targeted toward minorities and disadvantaged students who are interested in health and allied health professions.
+The Office of Scholastic Enrichment & Equity offers these main programs and initiatives specifically targeted toward minorities and underrepresented students who are interested in health and allied health professions.

-The Office of Special Programs actively recruits throughout the state and the country at various recruitment fairs and presentations to pre-health clubs to recruit for the medical and dental schools at UNC School of Medicine and the MED program.
-In addition, our office hosts visiting school groups from the K-12th grade level leading educational workshops to expose students to various aspects of the health profession and provide student and administrative information panels for college groups who wish to visit our campus.
+The Office of Scholastic Enrichment & Equity actively recruits throughout the state and the country at various recruitment fairs and presentations to pre-health clubs to recruit for the MED program.
+In addition, our office hosts visiting school groups from the K-12th grade level leading educational workshops to expose students to various aspects of the health professions and provide student and administrative information panels for college groups who wish to visit our campus.
 We also host an open house each fall for students interested in attending medical or dental school and/or the MED program.
 Staff is also available to meet individually with students regarding their journey to medicine/dentistry.

 Our office supports one of the largest Student National Medical Association chapters in the country.
 A diverse group of energetic and committed leaders, our SNMA supports and impacts the local community through health education fairs, community outreach through the Share-Your-Christmas Drive, HIV Awareness Campaign, and helps staff a local soup kitchen.
-In addition, SNMA also provides mentorship, education, and inspiration to elementary and high school students interested in medicine through the Health Professions Recruitment Exposure Program (HPREP) and Youth Science Enrichment Program (YSEP).
+In addition, SNMA also provides mentorship, education, and inspiration to elementary and high school students interested in medicine through pipeline programs.
 These programs allow students from surrounding communities to learn about the sciences and careers in the medical field on the campus of UNC School of Medicine.